Terrace of the Parador de Carmona

 Carmona

 Why not travel half an hour from Seville in Andalusia and let yourself be stunned by the splendor of Carmona's Andalusian heritage?
 A fine example of this is its Parador, built over the ruins of an impressive 14th-century Arab fortress that later became a Mudéjar palace.
-The Parador's halls and bedrooms are in the former Casa Real, and there is a restaurant with impressive views in the old refectory.The Parador is an excellent starting point for exploring Carmona, which, with over 5,000 years of history, is one of the oldest and most beautiful cities in Andalusia, with some 500 archaeological sites.
+The Parador's halls and bedrooms are in the former Casa Real, and there is a restaurant with impressive views in the old refectory.The Parador can be a good starting point to later explore Carmona, which, with more than 5,000 years of history, is one of the oldest and most beautiful cities in Andalusia and has up to 500 archaeological sites in its surroundings.
 During your visit, you can visit iconic sites including the Puerta de Sevilla gate, the Necropolis and the Roman Amphitheater.

 • Dining room of the Parador de Chinchón